trueos/pcbsd/docs/introduction.rst

 The PC-BSD® Users Handbook is freely available for sharing and redistribution under the terms of the .
 This means that you have permission to copy, distribute, translate, and adapt the work as long as you attribute the PC-BSD® Project as the original source of the Handbook.

-PC-BSD® and the PC-BSD® logo are registered trademarks of .
+PC-BSD® and the PC-BSD® logo are registered trademarks of `iXsystems <http://www.ixsystems.com>`_.
 If you wish to use the PC-BSD® logo in your own works, ask for permission first from marketing@ixsystems.com.

 AMD is a trademark of Advanced Micro Devices, Inc.